SAP-archive/BUILD/Contributing.md

 + **Contribute Bug Fixes**  -  you can contribute by fixing bugs.
 Simply browse the <a href="Useful Links"> </a>Issue Tracker for the relevant sub-project, and identify a bug you want to fix.
 Before you begin, make sure that it is reproducible in the latest version of the sub-project, and has not already been fixed.
 For instructions on how to submit a pull request for your bug fix, please review <a href="#Changing Code and Submitting Your Changes">   Changing Code and Submitting Your Changes</a>.

-+ **Propose and Build New Features, Enhancements, and Optimizations** - you can contribute new features or enhancments, or contribute to already scheduled new features.
++ **Contribute Enhancements and Optimizations** - you can contribute new features or enhancments, or contribute to already scheduled new features.
 For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a>.

 + **Provide Miscellaneous Information** - inevitably, there is a wealth of information wihch the community would benefit from but that nobody has yet provided.
 We welcome contributions of all types of project-information, such as test scenarios and results in various environments, performance tests and results, <i>How To</i>  or API documentation, and any other information you think the community will be able to use.
 Check the bugs in the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
 You might be able to provide further information, or a hint that helps other contributors understand the bug.